Josh Hurst has been a professional word wrangler since 2000. He lives in Knoxville, TN with his wife, Kati, and three sons, Henry, Dylan, and Wyatt.

 A proud co-worker of Dr. Dre, Josh started curating playlists for Beats Music in 2014, and was part of the creative team’s transition to Apple Music.
 He also writes album blurbs and descriptions for iTunes.

 Since 2011, Josh has worked as a writer, editor, strategist, consultant, and occasional client confessor/therapist for Grammar Chic, Inc., a full-service writing company that provides social media marketing, ghostwriting, blogging, academic services, resume preparation, and copyediting.
 As the company’s senior-most writer and strategist, Josh has ghostwritten articles that have appeared in The Huffington Post and The Washington Post— though you’ll have to take his word for it.

 Beginning in fall 2015, Josh began writing about TV and books for the arts-and-culture publication FLOOD Magazine; in 2016, he became a staff music critic.

-As a freelance journalist, Josh has written about music, film, television, and literature for the Los Angeles Philharmonic, Nashville Scene, Relevant Magazine, Image Journal, and In Review Online.
+As a freelance journalist, Josh has written about music, film, television, and literature for the Los Angeles Philharmonic, Nashville Scene, Relevant Magazine, Image Journal, Rise Up Daily, and In Review Online.
 His work has also appeared in various regional newspapers and blogs, including Looking Closer with Jeffrey Overstreet.

-Josh obsessively listens to records, takes his wife to the movies, plays board games, reads books, builds train tracks with his sons, and attends church at West Hills Presbyterian in Knoxville.
+Josh obsessively listens to records, takes his wife to the movies, plays board games, reads books, goofs around with his sons, and attends church at West Hills Presbyterian in Knoxville.
 He tweets @joshhurst.